AlbertShen31/CS126-Final-Project/PROPOSAL.md

 2. Create the car to drive the user through the world
 3. Create the Player within the car
 4. Create objectives and implement score for user
-5. Create menu for user
+5. Create menu for user to pause game
 6. Create an AI to play the game through genetic algorithm